Iced Americano vs Iced Coffee: Learn The Key Differences

 What Is Iced Americano Coffee?

 An iced Americano coffee drink is the cold version of an Americano.
 The espresso shot still comes out hot, but instead of diluting it with hot water, you use cold water.
-To make an Americano iced, you also add ice to further dilute the drink and lower its temperature.
+To make an Americano iced, you also add ice cubes to further dilute the drink and lower its temperature.

 How much caffeine is in an iced Americano?